James McCudden: Early life and family

 In 1890 William H. McCudden and Amelia Byford (1869–1955) married.
 They had six children; William Thomas James (3 April 1891 – 1 May 1915), Mary Amelia (23 January 1893), James Thomas Byford (28 March 1895 – 9 July 1918), Kathleen Annie (1 December 1899), John Anthony (14 June 1897 – 18 March 1918) and Maurice Vincent (31 October 1901 – 13 December 1934).
-John and William McCudden became fighter pilots but both were killed whilst flying—John would be killed in action during the war.
+William and John McCudden also became fighter pilots but both were killed during the war.
+William died in a flying accident while instructing on 13 Squadron at Gosport and John was killed in action on 84 Squadron in France.

 His father William H. McCudden took a post at the Air Ministry at the rank of warrant officer after the Great War, but would die tragically at Clapham Junction railway station on 7 July 1920.
 When he stood up to offer a woman his seat the compartment door flew open, knocking him into the path of an oncoming train.
 Maurice Vincent became a pilot and served in the Royal Air Force (RAF) until he retired through illness in 1933.
 He died of colitis the following year, leaving a widow and small daughter.

 The McCuddens moved to Sheerness in 1909 and James transferred to the garrison school.
 He learned to shoot at the rifle range, box and was a reasonably intelligent student.
 His father's retirement soon placed a heavy strain on the family finances and as a consequence McCudden felt obliged to find a job before he could enlist once he turned 15.
 He filled the time from the age of 14 to the age of enlistment by working as a Post Office messenger boy.
 It was at this time McCudden's interest in flying began.
 In nearby Leysdown, on the Isle of Sheppey, one of the first aviation centres was built.
 It was here John Moore-Brabazon became the first Englishman to fly.
 McCudden and his brothers often went to see the pioneer aviators gather.
 McCudden expressed a desire to become a pilot after spending hours watching these early flying machines.